dgreda/phone_billing/README.md

 properly according to their actual timezone (well, at least the official country / number timezone), as opposed to what the system is doing currently (working with Timezone aware timestamps, but assuming UTC timestamps filtering for the invoice generation).

+## Additional task

+### Describe how you would extend the solution to be able to support different billing plans like prepaid and fixed amount per month

+This is actually outlined to some extent in the codebase - I have introduced a strategy pattern and one existing strategy currently implemented is `FlatRatePostpaidPlanStrategy` which calculates the total charge based on a flat rate as postpaid (as requested in the task requirements).

+By implementing the interface `BillingPlanStrategyInterface`, we can add more different billing strategies without modifying the core logic of `InvoiceService`.

+The billing strategy is now application-wide, but it would make sense that different users might be on different billing plans and require different billing strategies at runtime.